turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 end
 ```

 Note that we only fetch an order ID from the session, and then run a scoped query against the database.
 We rely on `current_user.orders` to scope the search to just orders attached to this user.

 You should be skeptical of the data coming out of a session and assume that a user can, in one way or another, modify the data.
 Scoping queries like this can insulate you from serious security issues.

-### Deleting
+### Deleting Data

 Just like a hash, values can be cleared by setting them to `nil` or calling `delete` with the key: